sujithrkumar/ms_raghack/README.md

 The architecture consists of several stages:

 1. **Video Upload**: Videos are uploaded to the repository.

 2. **Processing**: Extract text using Azure Speech-to-Text (STT) service with speaker diarization and image keyframes from the videos.

+3. **Transcript Enhancement**:
+   - Text transcripts are enhanced with keyframe descriptions using **Azure OpenAI GPT-4o**.

 3. **Embedding Creation**:
    - Text embeddings are generated using the **Azure OpenAI Ada embedding model**.
    - Image embeddings are generated using **OpenAI CLIP model**.

 4. **Azure AI Search**:
    - Store text embeddings in a **text index**.
    - Store image embeddings in an **image index**.
-5. **Transcript Enhancement**:
-   - Text transcripts are enhanced with keyframe descriptions using **Azure OpenAI GPT-4o**.

 6. **GRAPH RAG**:
    - Graph database to create a graph for our enhanced transcripts.
-   - For any video, we create a Video node and summary node which contains video text transcript, Summary of the transcript as well as all the topics, features, issues, speakers and sentiment of the video.
-   - Agentic chunking to convert all the sentences in a transcript to standalone sentences and then chunk the transcripts into relevant and meaningful chunks using GPT 4o mini.
+   - For the GraphRAG we use advanced agentic chunking to convert all the sentences in a transcript to standalone sentences and then chunk the transcripts into relevant and meaningful chunks using GPT 4o mini.
 These chunks are connected to Video node.
-   - For every chunk we extract triplets in form of entities and relationships and connect it the respective chunks.
+   - For any video, we extract all the entities and relationships along with it, we create a Video node and summary node which contains video text transcript, Summary of the transcript as well as all the topics, features, issues, speakers and sentiment of the video.
-   - Entity Disambiguation to ensure that the entities with similar name and meaning are not repeated.
+   - Whenever a new video gets uploaded we use entity disambiguation to ensure that the entities with similar name and meaning are not repeated.
+   - Graph is structured in a way that any point of time it represents the overall discussions happening through all the videos processed by the platform.
+This helps the Graph RAG to better answer queries compared to native RAG.
+Native RAG will be able to answer based only on the chunks retrieved which may miss out the overall knowledge representation.

 6. **Storage**: Enhanced text transcripts and image keyframes are stored in **Azure Vector Index** for efficient retrieval.